Articles

 Cons of Microsoft SharePoint:

-How does Trainual compare to Microsoft sharepoint?
+How does Trainual compare to Microsoft SharePoint?

 Process Street is a Compliance Operations Platform designed to turn static SOPs into dynamic, interactive workflows.
-The platform is known for its conditional logic, approvals, and assignments, making it suitable for organizations that prioritize operational consistency and audit-readiness.
-Law firms benefit from its ability to enforce every step of a process, supporting regulatory compliance and reducing risk.
+The platform is known for its conditional logic and enforceable checklists, making it suitable for law firms that require strict process adherence and audit-ready documentation.
+It is especially relevant for organizations where operational consistency and compliance tracking are critical.

 Pricing

-- Startup Plan: Contact sales for pricing.
+- Startup: Entry-level plan for small teams (starts at 5 users).
 Includes unlimited workflows, tasks, and forms, but is limited to 5,000 Data Set records.

 Pros of Process Street: